swiftlang/swift-corelibs-foundation/Docs/GettingStarted.md

 ## On OS X

 Although OS X is not a deployment platform for Swift Foundation, it is useful for development and test purposes.
+The repository includes an Xcode project file as well as an Xcode workspace.
+The workspace includes both Foundation and XCTest, which makes it easy to build and run everything together.

 In order to build on OS X, you will need:

 * The latest version of Xcode
 * The latest version of the OS X SDK (at this time: 10.11)

+The Xcode workspace assumes that Foundation and XCTest are checked out from GitHub in peer directories, and with those exact names.

 Build steps:

-0. Open `Foundation.xcodeproj`
+0. Open `Foundation.xcworkspace`.
-0. Build the _Foundation_ target
+0. Build the _Foundation_ target.
+This builds CoreFoundation and Foundation.

 Testing steps:

-0. Create a new Xcode workspace that includes both `Foundation.xcodeproj` and `XCTest.xcodeproj` (from the swift-corelibs-xctest repository).
-The Swift Core Libraries XCTest project is not the same as the one that comes with Xcode itself.
+0. Open `Foundation.xcworkspace`.
-0. Run (Cmd-R) the _TestFoundation_ target
+0. Run (Cmd-R) the _TestFoundation_ target.
+This builds CoreFoundation, Foundation, XCTest, and TestFoundation.

 ## On Linux